fornellas/eglib/sphinx/hacking/display.rst

 :c:type:`display_struct` is well documented: you should be able to follow it though to a working driver.

+Make sure to add both new source files to ``Makefile.am``, so that they're picked up by the build system.

 :Important: Create defines for all display commands used: sending a "maigic" value ``0x33`` is meaningless, but ``IC_NUMBER_SLEEP_IN`` is not.

 :Tip: Peek at other drivers implementations at `src/eglib/display/ <https://github.com/fornellas/eglib/tree/master/src/eglib/display>`_ for reference.